 Our regular hours are 8:00 a.m. to 4:30 p.m.
 Monday through Friday.

 The services are free for currently enrolled students.

-Counseling sessions are scheduled by appointment.
-You can call 931-221-6162 or come by the Center to set up a time.
+Counseling sessions are scheduled by appointment, beginning with a 20-minute screening session.
+Call 931-221-6162 or come by the Center to set up a screening.
 However, if there is an emergency or crisis, a counselor is available 24 hours a day through our on-call system.
 See "Appointments & Emergency Services" for more information.